vijayyuvasoft/mamajoke/README.md

 # Mamajoke

 We know that each developer need some laughter during code.
 So Gem is only for fun.
 This Gem provide give a simple method get_mamajoke() which you can use in any view file.
 And this function return a random joke .
+Also you can run command on command line to fetch random joke if you are getting bored during development : rails joke:random

 ## Installation